 What Is Meanness in Relationships

-This is one that I personally added myself.
-I feel meanness goes beyond criticism and contempt and is common enough that it deserve its own category.
+Meanness goes beyond criticism and contempt and is common enough that it deserves its own category.

 Meanness -or cruelty- is anything a party says to cause the most possible harm to their partner.